 How do you look up a Chinese character in a dictionary?

-Remember, learning languages, in general, can sometimes make you want to rip your hair out.
-But we promise, you’ll still have plenty of hair left when you’re writing on your resume “Fluency in Mandarin Chinese.”
+That’s it.
+Did we manage to convince you that it’s not that difficult after all?
+Learning languages in general can sometimes make you want to rip your hair out.
+But we can make sure that you’ll still have plenty of hair left when you’re writing on your resume “Fluent in Mandarin Chinese.”

 Looking for somewhere in China to learn Mandarin?
 Check out our guide on choosing the right Chinese language school for you.